Kaszanas/DatasetPreparator/README.md

 ## SC2EGSet Dataset Reproduction Steps

 > [!NOTE]
 > Instructions below are for reproducing the result of the SC2EGSet dataset.
-If you wish to use the tools in this repository separately for your own dataset, please refer to the **[Table of Contents](#detailed-tools-description)**.
+If you wish to use the tools in this repository separately for your own dataset, please refer to the **[Detailed Tools Description](#detailed-tools-description)**.

 ### Using Docker